-All staff will be regularly reminded of the positive handling techniques employed by the academy, and will communicate these to the pupils they are in contact with.
-Only techniques and strategies that have been previously discussed with the headteacher and, and have been safely demonstrated, will be used.
+All staff will be regularly reminded (annually) of the positive handling techniques employed by the academy, and will communicate these to the pupils they are in contact with.
+Only techniques and strategies that have been previously discussed with the headteacher/head of academy and, and have been safely demonstrated, will be used.
 Staff will be made aware of subsequent risks of their actions and fully understand when it is appropriate and necessary to use such actions.